corverroos/gssh/README.md

 # SSH by selecting one of all VMs:
 gssh

-# SSH by selecting one of any VMs that start with "foo":
+# SSH by selecting one of any VMs that start with 'foo', ie. "^foo.*":
 gssh foo

-# SSH to a specific VM:
+# SSH to a specific 'foo-bar' VM:
 gssh foo-bar

+# SSH to previously selected VM:
+gssh -p

+# SSH using gcloud default user:
+gssh -u=""
 ``````